 • Home catering business

-You’ll need to get permission to run your baking business at home from your landlord, home insurance provider, and/or mortgage lender.
+You’ll need to get permission to run your business at home from your landlord, home insurance provider, and/or mortgage lender.
 You’ll also need to register your food business with your local council.

 • Mobile catering business

-Mobile catering businesses include set ups like street food stalls, vans, and pop-up coffee stands.
+Mobile catering businesses include set-ups like street food stalls, vans, and pop-up coffee stands.

 People will also have the option to book your business for events like weddings or birthdays.